nanophate/markdown2tumblr/README.md

-# Upload blog post to tumblr with markdown
+# Upload blog post to tumblr using markdown

 markdown2tumblr is an automatic blog posting web-app specifically for [tumblr](https://tumblr.com).